What is the mini pill (POP)?

 For further information regarding the side effects of the mini pill, we have a dedicated page.

-What precautions to take with the mini pill
+What precautions should be taken with the mini pill?

 Whilst the mini pill is highly tolerable, and renowned for being so, there are some women who this type of contraception will not be best suited for.
 These include: